 People are quite done with unidirectional flow of information reflected in blogs, e-books, and white papers.
 They want a more immersive and dynamic experience, which interactive experiences promise.
 So how about posting more of interactive-cum-educational-cum-fun quizzes, calculators, and assessments on your timeline.
 You will see the number of shares, likes, and comments skyrocket (think viral)!
 You will also notice an increase in social media click-throughs, so you can direct more users to your website to continue interacting with them!
 Look at BuzzFeed!
 They get 75% of their website traffic from social media!

 Twitter is no different.
 33% of Twitter users follow a brand and 79% of users are likely to recommend brands they follow.
 Some of the ways you can include interactive experiences in your Twitter feed is by tweeting a quiz, a calculator, or an assessment link.
 You can also pin your tweet so that it stays atop and doesn’t drown under other tweets.
 Furthermore, when you are drafting the tweet try to keep it under 100 characters, preferably in a question form as they are 21% more likely to be responded to.
 You can also ask for a retweet as you will then have a 12x higher chance of being retweeted.

 #2 On Facebook’s Custom Tab

-Have you seen newspapers and magazines with a dedicated section for sports, lifestyle, editorial opinion etc?
+Have you seen newspapers and magazines with a dedicated section for sports, lifestyle, editorial opinion, etc?
 A custom tab on Facebook is exactly the same.
 It loads inside Facebook (no redirections) and you can display pretty much everything that you want there.
-It appears alongside the default tabs like ‘About’, ‘Likes’, ‘Events’, ‘Video’ and other social apps which you may already have on your page.
+It appears alongside the default tabs like ‘About’, ‘Likes’, ‘Events’, ‘Video’, and other social apps that you may already have on your page.